Continuous functions on Berkovich spaces: Introduction

 \subsection{Acknowledgement}

 I would like to thank Bernard Le Stum, Xinyi Yuan, J\'er\^ome Poineau for useful discussions.
-I thank Antoine Ducros for telling me that we need the condition "generically quasi-smooth" in Lemma \ref{lemnoethergenerically}.
+I thank Antoine Ducros for telling me that we need the condition ``generically quasi-smooth" in Lemma \ref{lemnoethergenerically}.
 I thank Ruochuan Liu for sharing me his idea of an alternative proof of Theorem 1.1 in mixed characteristic using relative p-adic Hodge theory.
+I thank the anonymous referee for the first version of the paper who point out that the rigid space version of our Theorem \ref{thmisolim} has a simplified proof using \cite[Theorem 2]{Bartenwerfer1978}.